Medically reviewed by Drugs.com. Last updated on Sep 3, 2023.

 How is elbow bursitis diagnosed?

 Your healthcare provider will examine your elbow and ask about your injury or activities.
 You may need any of the following:

 - Blood tests may be used to check for signs of infection.
 Healthcare providers may also check for diseases that may be causing your bursitis, such as rheumatoid arthritis.

 - X-ray or MRI pictures are used to check your elbow.
-You may be given dye to help the pictures show up better.
-Tell the healthcare provider if you have ever had an allergic reaction to contrast dye.
+You may be given contrast liquid to help your elbow show up better in the pictures.
+Tell the healthcare provider if you have ever had an allergic reaction to contrast liquid.
 Do not enter the MRI room with anything metal.
 Metal can cause serious injury.
 Tell the healthcare provider if you have any metal in or on your body.

 How is elbow bursitis treated?

 - Antibiotics help fight an infection caused by bacteria.

-- Surgery: You may need surgery to remove your bursa or part of your elbow bone.
+- Surgery may be needed to remove your bursa or part of your elbow bone.
 Surgery is only done when other treatments do not work.

 How can I manage elbow bursitis?

-- Ice: Ice helps decrease swelling and pain.
-Ice may also help prevent tissue damage.
+- Apply ice to help decrease swelling and pain.
 Use an ice pack, or put crushed ice in a plastic bag.
 Cover the bag with a towel before you place it on your elbow.
 Apply ice for 15 to 20 minutes, 3 to 4 times each day, as directed.

-- Compress: Healthcare providers may wrap your arm with tape or an elastic bandage to decrease swelling.
+- Use compression to help decrease swelling.
+Healthcare providers may wrap your arm with tape or an elastic bandage.
 Loosen the elastic bandage if you start to lose feeling in your fingers.

 - Elevate (raise) your elbow above the level of your heart as often as you can.
 This will help decrease swelling and pain.
 Prop your elbow on pillows or blankets to keep it elevated comfortably.